LuminescentMoon/EZControls/README.md

 A stateful LÖVE controls library providing a callback-style API for key events by name along with configuration support.

 ## Installation
 Simply git clone this project into your preferred library folder and require the project folder itself.
+Make sure to use ```--recursive``` when cloning so that you grab the dependencies as well.

 So if you cloned the project into ```/home/Desktop/ub3rl33tg4m3/vendor```, the path would be ```/home/Desktop/ub3rl33tg4m3/vendor/EZControls```.
 If your main.lua is in ```/home/Desktop/ub3rl33tg4m3/```, you would then require it like so:
 ```lua